INFORMATION LAST UPDATED 5/12/20 | 4:29 p.m.

 ADVISING FOR FALL 2020

 Instructions for advising and registration will be provided soon.
-You can help expedite this process when you return by thinking about what major/minor requirements and general education courses you intend to take.
+You can help expedite this process by thinking about what major/minor requirements and general education courses you intend to take.
 You can consult the college catalog and “eight semester plans” on the College website.

 LIBRARY BOOK EXTENSIONS/RETURNS